wultra/powerauth-server/docs/OIDC-Activation.md

 ## OIDC Activation Configuration

 To enable OIDC activation, an entry with the key `oauth2_providers` must exist in the table `pa_application_config`.
+This configuration is partially exposed to the mobile token by the Enrollment Server, because some values are required for calling the authorize endpoint.

-Mind that this table supports encryption.
+Mind that this table supports encryption, see [Encrypting Records in Database](./Encrypting-Records-in-Database.md) for details.

 ### Required Configuration